What is JPEG Format

 • JPEG files slightly degrade in quality every time you open them in an editing software, make some adjustments and export them.

-When might you need JPEG compression?
-It’s quite a popular question, though the answer is pretty simple.
-First of all, and most often, you will probably need to compress your images before uploading them onto your website.
-Why?
-Compressed images look just as good as the originals but have a much smaller size.
-The smaller your images, the less space they will take up on your server and the faster they will load when a person visits your website.
 Nowadays, people prefer visual content to text – they perceive it better.
 And it’s nearly impossible to imagine a website without images, because you absolutely need visual content if you want your business to succeed.
 What people don’t like is waiting.
 If images on your website will take forever to load, people will go elsewhere.

 Having visual content of great quality is not enough to make your website successful.
-Your images need to load quickly as well.
+Your JPEG images need to load quickly as well.

 Another downside of uploading high-resolution images of big size is that your browser will try to compress them automatically; except it won’t do a great job at it.
 Most likely, your beautiful photos will end up looking blurry and pixelated.
 This will surely drive away some of your potential customers.